ybai69/COVID-19-Change-Point-Detection/README.md

 # Non-stationary Spatio-Temporal Modeling of COVID-19 Progression in The U.S.
-Code for ``Non-stationary Spatio-Temporal Modeling of COVID-19 Progression in The U.S.''.
+This repository contains code to reproduce the results in ``Non-stationary Spatio-Temporal Modeling of COVID-19 Progression in The U.S.''.

 ## Simulation

 Code for reproduce simulation results can be found in the [simulation.R](simulation.R).

 ## Real data

+#### Example Code
+We provide an [Example](Example.pdf) of COVID-19 data analysis for US states.

 #### State-Level